chong0810/ReadMeGenerator/demo/DemoREADME.md

 # Usage

-​This application is used for To create random stuff
+​This application is used for creating random stuff

 # License